httpwg/http2-spec/draft.md

 {{RFC2119}}.

-# Using HTTP over TLS
+# Using HTTP URIs over TLS

-A server that supports the resolution of HTTP URIs can provide an alternative service advertisement
+An origin server that supports the resolution of HTTP URIs can indicate support for this specification by providing an alternative service advertisement {{I-D.ietf-httpbis-alt-svc}} for a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}, or "https/1.1"
-{{I-D.ietf-httpbis-alt-svc}} for a protocol that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}, or "http/1.1" {{RFC2818}}.
+{{RFC2818}}.

-A client that sees this alternative service advertisement can direct future requests for the associated origin to the identified service.
+A client that receives such an advertisement MAY direct future requests for the associated origin to the identified service (as specified by {{I-D.ietf-httpbis-alt-svc}}).

-A client that places the importance of passive protections over performance might choose to send no further requests over cleartext connections if it detects the alternative service advertisement.
-If the alternative service cannot be successfully connected, the client might resume its use of the cleartext connection.
+A client that places the importance of passive protections over performance might choose to withold requests until an encrypted connection is available.
+However, if such a connection cannot be successfully established, the client MAY resume its use of the cleartext connection.

 A client can also explicitly probe for an alternative service advertisement by sending a request that bears little or no sensitive information, such as one with the OPTIONS method.
 Clients with